squaredproject/Entwined/oldlx/Trees/data/README.md

 It wouldn't surprise me if we have to recode this a bit because someday there will be a different number of minis per NDB.
 Then we would want some kind of list of NDB and the channels or something.

+## Spots

+For the installation at Pastoria in Sunnyvale, Charlie wants to have spot lights driven by NDBs and this software.
+Having "spots", which could even be a cube, gives a fast way to put together some kind of installation which is just cubes somewhere.

+### Note!
+Twister is all white, because each spot is at the center of the "piece"

+The configuration file is pretty simple.
+There's an X, Y, Z coordinate in the standard form, there's the string for the IP address of the NDB, there's an NDBoffset, which is the numerical LED of that spot.
+I didn't bother putting in an "cube led size" because generally spots have a single RGB value.
+There's a size parameter that allows you to visualize the cubes on screen a bit better.

+The system is a little fragile in configuration.

+You can't have any gaps in the NDBoffsets - eg, if you have IP address X, you need to have offsets 0, 1, 2: you can't have a gap like 0, 1, 4.
+It shouldn't be super hard to fix that but I haven't bothered.
+The ipMaps always have the contiguous set of Cubes, it would be necessary to have a "fake cube" inserted where there is no output intended.
+That would be worth doing perhaps if this was a longer term code base.

+If you miss different configurations - like if you don't set an ndbOffset - you'll probably get a fail when you start up Processing, with an array out of bounds somewhere.

+Otherwise, it seems to work OK!

 ## Rotation

 All pieces have a `ry` which is the rotation.
 Here's how (I think) it works.